 Review the Organizer's Checklist one last time.
-Remember if you need any help, contact the Edcamp CommunityTeam directly for assistance or advice, or reach out to the community on Twitter with #Edcamp or on the Organizer Facebook page.
+Remember to contact the Edcamp Community Team directly for assistance or advice or reach out to the community on Twitter with #Edcamp or on the Organizer Facebook page.

-Step Five: Your Edcamp!
+Step Five: Edcamping Time!

 It's showtime!
-You've done the hard work, now it's time to host your event.
+You've done the hard work; now it's time to host your event.
 It's time for the magic of Edcamp-connecting with and learning from other educators.